Vinisha0306/quotes/README.md

 3. Customize the app by adjusting the text size, text color, background color, and background opacity settings.
 4. Explore and enjoy a curated collection of inspiring quotes.
 5. Share your favorite quotes with others.

-This project is licensed under the [MIT License](link_to_license), which means you are free to use, mo